carlosdagos/acl-slack/README.md

-# Slack API from Allegro Common Lisp
+# Slack API for Allegro Common Lisp

 ## This is a fork